Bato, Leyte

-Bato (IPA: [bɐ'to]), officially the Municipality of Bato (Lungsod sa Bato; Bungto han Bato; Bayan ng Bato), is a 4th class municipality in the province of Leyte, Philippines.
+Bato (IPA: [bɐ'to]), officially the Municipality of Bato (Lungsod sa Bato; Bungto han Bato; Bayan ng Bato), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 38,505 people.

 It borders with the municipality of Matalom in the south, Hilongos in the north, and Bontoc to the east.
 Bato, together with Hilongos, is also a center of commerce, trade and education in southwestern part of Leyte.

+Etymology

+The place got its name from the expression adto sa bato, which refers to the church made of stone.

 Geography

 Barangays

 Bato is politically subdivided into 32 barangays.
+Each barangay consists of puroks and some have sitios.